A-Morabet/react-tensorflow-website/README.md

 * Fully functioning authentication system with sign-in, login and password reset options.
 * Modern and responsive design for all devices.
-* Integrated ML Image Classifier in the browser.
+* Browser-integrated Image Classifier AI model.

-Website layout is inspired from current start-up trends, such as bento boxes placed one next to each other or on two offset columns, as seen on the roadmap section.
+Website layout is inspired from current start-up trends, such as the bento box layout, which includes is showcased in two different variants:
+* Classic bento box layout, which consists of a grid-based structure with sections of same size, which can be seen in the "Services" section.
+* Asymmetrical bento box layout, which in this case, an offset has been applied to one of the columns, which creates a different flow to the content.
+This is seen in the "Roadmap" section.

 Once the user creates an account through the sign-in option, he'll be able to access the ML Model and test it uploading images through URLs or from his local device.